S3sc0/cub3d/README.md

     C 77,80,140
     F 242,80,65
 ```
-- Change the game map as 2D map where 1 means a wall, 0 means an empty space, 2 means sprite object and N, S, W, E a player and the direction he's facing.
+- Change the game map as 2D map where 1 means a wall, 0 means an empty space, 2 means sprite object and N, S, W and E means a player and the direction he's facing.
 ```
             1111111111111111111111111
             1000000000110000000000001